 - Brownfield sites that are allocated for residential development in the Adopted Local Plan (2011);

-- Other brownfield sites without residential planning permission which have been identified as “suitable”, “available” and “achievable” in a previously published SHLAA or partial update of the SHLAA.
-The SHLAA is currently under review and more sites may be added to the register when the findings from this become available.
+- Other brownfield sites without residential planning permission which have been identified as “suitable”, “available” and “achievable” in the SHLAA as at 1 April 2020.

 An interactive map showing the sites on Oldham’s brownfield land register is available to view: